 There have been three different runners up namely Wanderers, Bullets and Karonga United.

-Since being launched in 2017, all the three finals have been played at Bingu National Stadium.
+Since the Airtel Cup was launched in 2017, all the three finals have been played at Bingu National Stadium.